 #3 – Accept the help of friends who love you:

-The second time, we were attending a big group campout on land owned by friends of ours, and I went up the day before my husband.
-When I arrived, my friend’s mother whisked the baby out of my arms and proceeded to feed him watermelon while another friend helped me put up the tent and get settled.
-Though we brought food to contribute to the potluck, once again, we gratefully accepted anything and everything others fed us along the way, and our son even got to wrestle (lovingly, of course!) with another baby his age.
+The second time, we were attending a big group campout on land owned by friends of ours.
+I went up the day before my husband.
+When I arrived, my friend’s mother whisked the baby out of my arms and proceeded to feed him watermelon.
+Another friend helped me put up the tent and get settled.
+Though we brought food to contribute to the potluck, once again we gratefully accepted anything and everything others fed us along the way.
+And our son even got to wrestle (lovingly, of course!) with another baby his age.
 We had a great time, and were grateful for the community.

 I was wrong.

-Instead, he spent the rest of the night dozing briefly, then remembering where he was and putting his smiling face as close as he could get to mine without actually touching me.
+Instead, he spent the rest of the night dozing briefly.
+Then he’d remember where he was and put his smiling face as close as he could get to mine without actually touching me.
 Then he would slap me in the side of the face as if to make sure I wasn’t missing all the fun, either.
 I didn’t get much sleep that night, but I’m not going to lie…it was absolutely adorable.

-The second night, with my husband in attendance, we stayed up later and he slept better, but by 6 am, I’d pulled him back into the sleeping bag, desperately hoping he’d catch a few more winks before dawn.
-He rolled from side to side, delighted to see both of us, until I finally flopped him onto his stomach and he crashed again.
+The second night, with my husband in attendance, we stayed up later and he slept better.
+But by 6 am, I’d pulled him back into the sleeping bag, desperately hoping he’d catch a few more winks before dawn.
+He rolled from side to side, delighted to see both of us.
+I finally flopped him onto his stomach and he crashed again.

 If you co-sleep at home, you probably won’t get the same results we did.
 But if you don’t, camping is the opportunity to break that rule and delight your kid with a change in routine.

 #5 – Wear slip-on shoes at all times around the campsite:

 Our family has a strict no-shoes-in-the-tent rule, which is fairly typical.
 That’s great, but I was used to wearing hiking boots around the campsite in my pre-baby life, and they require a little work to get on and off.